ProjectZeroSlackr/ProjectZeroSlackr-SVN/testing/CmdLine-Tools/ReadMe from Keripo.txt

 ZS Version:
 - Modder: Keripo
 - Type: ZS Recompile / Repack
-- Date: March 12, 2008
+- Date: March 27, 2008
 - Version: B X.X

 Modifications:
 - make ZS friendly

 Launch Module:
-- file handler for zip, unzip, unrar, tar and gzip
+- file handler for zip, unzip, unrar, tar, bzip2 and gzip
 - other binaries are in /usr/bin and so can be used by terminal

 To do: